NikLuy/IpsoChat/README.md

 **Issue**: GitHub Models API authentication fails **Solution**: Verify your GitHub token is correct and has the required permissions (should have no scopes selected)

+**Issue**: Rate limiting with GitHub Models **Solution**: You've hit the 150 requests/day limit.
+Either wait 24 hours, upgrade to Copilot Pro, or switch to OpenAI API

 **Issue**: Documents not being processed
 **Solution**: Check that PDF files are placed in the correct directory (`wwwroot/Data/SYEN/`) and the background service is running

 **Issue**: Qdrant connection errors
 **Solution**: Ensure Docker Desktop is running and the Qdrant container has started successfully

+**Issue**: Wrong AI provider being used
+**Solution**: Check your `ApiSettings` configuration and ensure the correct connection string is set in user secrets

 ### Logs and Diagnostics